miragecraft/drykit/README.md

 # DryKit
-Ultra lightweight CSS framework.
+Hyper-opinionated, no-build vanilla CSS framework.

-No pre/post-processors, no dependences.
-Plug and play just like the old days.

 Key Features:

-  - No dependency and no build steps.
+  - No dependency and no build steps
-  - Pure CSS based solution.
-  - Ultra lightweight (after minification)
-  - Smart Flexbox - pseudo-grid with arbitrary column width (3/7, 4/11, 5/13...) in any combination
-  - Smart CSS Grid - shortcuts for common layouts and patterns
+  - Superpowered Flexbox and Grid
-  - Pseudo container query - trivially easy column collapse based on parent or child width
+  - Easy column collapse based on parent or child width (simplified container query)
-  - Typography - `@scope` emulation via `.prose` and `.not-prose`
+  - Typography tools with `@scope` emulation as well as spacing and indentation automation
-  - Scales - linear for spacing, modular for text
+  - Linear spacing scale and modular type scale
-  - Per-property responsiveness based on the space toggle technique.
+  - Per-property responsiveness based on the space toggle technique

-I started this framework for my own use - my priority is to be able to hand code HTML/CSS without dealing with any build tools while taking full advantage of modern CSS features.

-Browser Support: latest browsers with CSS Nesting and `:has()` selector support.

-**Alpha software**

-Currently DryKit is alpha software, I consider it mostly feature complete and is currently using it to redesign my own website and working out the wrinkles.

-Breaking change from RazorGrid: pretty much everything, as the previous framework was just a grid system which has now been rebuilt from scratch.
+  - Utilizes the latest CSS features available mainline browsers - Firefox, Chrome/Edge and Safari

 **Documentation**